Diimoo/callosum/web/STANDARDS.md

 **ONLY use icons from the `web/src/icons` directory.
 Do NOT use icons from `react-icons`, `lucide`, or other external libraries.**

-**Reason:** We have a very carefully curated selection of icons that match our Onyx guidelines.
+**Reason:** We have a very carefully curated selection of icons that match our Callosum guidelines.
 We do NOT want to muddy those up with different aesthetic stylings.

 ```typescript
 // ✅ Good